hmz42/SRS/README.md

 - The user should be able to filter service providers based on their determined or manually inputted location.
 - The filtered results should display relevant service providers for the selected service in the user's location.

-## User Story 5: Interact with Sellers, Reservation Providers, and Service Providers
+## User Story 5: Reservation Providers, and Service Providers

-As a user, depending on the selected service, I want to interact with sellers, reservation providers, and service providers in different ways.
+As a user, depending on the selected service, I want to interact with reservation providers, and service providers in different ways.

 ### Acceptance Criteria:

-#### For Seller:

-- View products listed by sellers.
-- Search for specific products.
-- Choose and purchase products from the results.

-#### For Reservation Provider:
+### For Reservation Provider:

 - View available appointments.
 - Search for specific reservation services.